adamjeanlaurent/Login-System/README.md

 ## Getting Started

-These inctructions will explain how to get this project up and running on your local machine
+These instructions will explain how to get this project up and running on your local machine

 ### Prerequisites